pichichi7/astrocat-phaser/KIRO_DEVELOPER_EXPERIENCE.md

 ## Final Results

-**As of Oct 29, 2025:**
+As of Oct 29 (deadline day), I have:
 - A working game with 7 complete scenes
 - A level editor that lets players create and validate their own puzzles
 - Reddit integration that actually works
 - A backend with proper API endpoints
 - Responsive design that looks okay on phones and desktop

 It's not perfect.
 There are definitely bugs I haven't found yet.
-But it's done, it's functional, and I'm honestly proud of it.
+But it's DONE, it's functional, and I'm honestly proud of it.

+Without Kiro's structured approach, I genuinely don't think I would've finished.
+I'd probably still be rewriting the editor for the third time.

 ---